Justinreji/Churn_Modelling_ANN/README.md

 Classification Report:

 Precision: Of all customers predicted to churn, how many actually churned?
 (Focuses on False Positives)

 Recall: Of all customers who actually churned, how many did we correctly identify?
 (Focuses on False Negatives)

 F1-Score: Harmonic mean of precision and recall (Balances both)

 Support: Number of actual occurrences of each class in the dataset

 Accuracy: Overall, how many predictions were correct?

-Macro Avg: Average of precision, recall, F1 across classes (treats all classes equally) Weighted Avg: Average weighted by class support (takes class imbalance into account)
+Macro Avg: Average of precision, recall, F1 across classes (treats all classes equally)

+Weighted Avg: Average weighted by class support (takes class imbalance into account)

 ![image](https://github.com/user-attachments/assets/7f1e7e62-4408-4bb7-a834-70c7451f3ccb)

+Accuracy: 0.82 → 82% of all predictions are correct.

+Exited Recall: 0.70 → You correctly identify 70% of churners.

+Exited Precision: 0.55 → Of those you predict will churn, 55% actually do.

+Stayed Precision/Recall: Very high, meaning the model is quite good at identifying non-churners.